NateTma/alx-low_level_programming/README.md

-functions and more nested loops
+functions and more nested loop's